TianZerL/Anime4KCPP/readme.md

 | [Qt](https://www.qt.io)                                   | AC_BUILD_GUI      | gui        |

 - The minimum tested version of the CUDA Toolkit is 11
-- The minimum version of ffmpeg's libav is from ffmpeg 4
+- The minimum version of libav is ffmpeg 4
-- Qt5 or Qt6 should be ok
+- Both Qt5 and Qt6 should be OK

 ***List of dependencies that can be resolved automatically:***